ACCESS-NRI/access-hive.org.au/docs/getting_started/index.md

 There are several NCI projects that may be relevant to you, depending on the tasks you want to carry out.
 <br>
 For tasks supported by ACCESS-NRI (e.g., running a supported model configuration, using a supported model evaluation tool, etc.), you will find a list of relevant projects to join in the pages relative to each respective task.

-If you are interested in datasets and data collections, you can browse the <a href="https://geonetwork.nci.org.au/geonetwork/srv/eng/catalog.search#/search">NCI Data Catalogue</a> and follow the <a href="https://opus.nci.org.au/display/Help/Data+Catalogue+User+Guide" target="_blank">NCI Data Catalogue User Guide</a>.

 <hr>